MicrosoftDocs/WSL/WSL/install-manual.md

     - [WSL2 Linux kernel update package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)

     > [!NOTE]
     > If you're using an ARM64 machine, please download the [ARM64 package](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_arm64.msi) instead.
-If you're not sure what kind of machine you have, open Command Prompt or PowerShell and enter: `systeminfo | find "System Type"`. **Caveat:** On non-English Windows versions, you might have to modify the search text, for example, in German it would be `systeminfo | find "Systemtyp"`.
+If you're not sure what kind of machine you have, open Command Prompt or PowerShell and enter: `systeminfo | find "System Type"`. **Caveat:** On non-English Windows versions, you might have to modify the search text, translating the "System Type" string.
+You may also need to escape the quotations for the find command.
+For example, in German `systeminfo | find '"Systemtyp"'`.

 2. Run the update package downloaded in the previous step.
 (Double-click to run - you will be prompted for elevated permissions, select ‘yes’ to approve this installation.)